Teradata/python-driver/README.md

 * The JSON file must contain a JSON array of objects at the top level.
 * Each element of the array is a JSON object representing one row to be inserted.
 * For each parameter marker in the `INSERT` statement, the driver looks up the corresponding value in the JSON object by the destination column name.
 Every parameter marker must have a matching key in the JSON object.
 * JSON object keys may appear in any order.
 The driver uses the column name from the `INSERT` statement to locate the corresponding value in each JSON object.
+Key name matching is case-sensitive.
 * Extra keys in a JSON object that do not correspond to any parameter marker are silently ignored.
 * A JSON `null` value is treated as a SQL `NULL` value.
 * The driver recursively flattens nested JSON objects, promoting each nested key to the top level so it can be matched to a parameter marker by name.
 A nested object or array is also available as the string representation of its enclosing parent object.
 This allows the same data to be inserted into multiple columns at different levels of granularity.
 For example, given `{"c1": {"c2": 1}}`, the `c1` parameter marker receives the JSON string `{"c2": 1}` and the `c2` parameter marker receives the scalar value `1`.